ciampo/dice-roller/README.md

 ## MVP

-- better design:
-  - grow on mobile
-  - swap to side-to-side on desktop
 - add WIP settings (mostly empty, with current version and next planned features)
 - add tutorial (under settings page).
 Somehow give the user the chance of viewing it on the first visit.
 - robots.txt / sitemap.xml / base.html — dynamic build, to add the host URL from firebase config (or replace in build folder)
 - get a "final" domain and crawl on google search console / twitter / facebook etc
 - better icons / og image
+- "add to home" prompt after using / in settings

 ## Nice to have